 The DL Chronicles

-Episode 4, Mark, sees a paramedic and his partner living a nice and quiet life together, though Mark himself is still in the closet even in front of random neighbors.
+In episode 4 “Mark”, we meet a paramedic and his partner living a nice and quiet life together, though Mark himself is still in the closet even in front of random neighbors.
 He promises to his partner that he’ll come out but that he wants to come out to his mother first, on his terms.
 He gets an unexpected visit from his cousin who doesn’t know he’s gay and wants his partner to play straight along with him until his cousin leaves.
-Needless to say it all falls apart and not only does the cousin find out, but Mark finds out that his cousin and an old friend of their who also visits are also secretly gay.
-I found the episode to be charming, if a bit convenient that everyone was gay all along.
+Needless to say, it all falls apart and not only does the cousin find out, but Mark finds out that his cousin and an old friend of theirs who also visits are also secretly gay.
+I found the episode to be charming if a bit convenient that everyone was gay all along.

 Episode 2, Robert, was my least favorite, which isn’t to say it’s bad, it just wasn’t my favorite.
 I felt that despite Robert being DL, he was really bad at it because he practically had googly eyes for his love interest all in public.
 This isn’t a critique on the episode or even the actor and how he played those scenes, but it’s an observation.
-I felt that while, yes, you can most certainly revoke your consent at any time and/or decide the terms of the meetup for a hookup from online, it was a little odd that Austin (the love interest) was stripping for him and then him that he doesn’t just hop into bed with strangers… First of all, there’s nothing wrong with hopping into bed with strangers as long as people are being responsible and up front.
-Also, it’s reasonable for Robert to assume they would be sleeping together since Austin didn’t tell him he didn’t want to have sex before having Robert go to his place and previously he was stripping right before.
-But that’s just me, and that’s also why I find making intentions very clear is the best way to go so no one’s time is wasted or expectations broken.
-But beyond that, part of why this was my least favorite episode was that the stakes felt small.
+I felt that while, yes, you can most certainly revoke your consent at any time and/or decide the terms of the meetup for a hookup online, it was a little odd that Austin (the love interest) was stripping for him and then him that he doesn’t just hop into bed with strangers… First of all, there’s nothing wrong with hopping into bed with strangers as long as people are being responsible and upfront.
+Also, it’s reasonable for Robert to assume they would be sleeping together since Austin didn’t tell him he didn’t want to have sex before having Robert go to his place, and previously he was stripping right before.
+But that’s just me, and that’s also why I find making intentions very clear is the best way to go so no one’s time is wasted or expectations are broken.
+I also do feel that anyone has the right to change their mind at any point before or even during sex or the lead-up to it, but I wish the plot made that clearer in the dialogue.
+But part of why this was my least favorite episode was that the stakes felt small.
 Robert didn’t want his adult daughter to know because he was afraid she wouldn’t speak to him again, which, while valid and possible, wasn’t all that likely because she knew him all her life and it was unlikely she’d stay gone forever in my opinion anyway.
 It wasn’t like Robert was hiding from a wife or significant other.
 This was his daughter who was also in college.
-College, for me, suggests a likely liberal viewpoint, but of course that’s not always the case.
-His daughter being uncomfortable with his being gay and crying saying “it’s not that I have a problem with gays” (not gays…) “it’s that my dad is!”.
-This was both frustrating to watch but also unfortunately realistic.
+College, for me, suggests a likely liberal viewpoint, but of course, that’s not always the case.
+His daughter is uncomfortable with his being gay and crying saying “it’s not that I have a problem with gays” (not gays…) “it’s that my dad is!”.
+This was both frustrating to watch and also unfortunately realistic.
 A lot of people have no issue with LGBTQIA+ people and issues, so long as they don’t have to see them or deal with them themselves too closely.
 But she comes around, Robert and Austin get together and stay together, and it’s a happy ending.